MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 - Robots using AI language models told the UN that AI could do a better job governing than humans

-I expect that governments around the world will institute some meaningful laws to enforce safe practices in AI development in the next few years.
+I expect governments around the world will institute some meaningful laws to enforce safe practices in AI development in the next few years, but I hope we do not have to wait for a catastrophe to react.
-I am less confident in this belief because I know that I want it to be true.

 ## References